North Shore (Chicago): History

 Europeans settled the area sparsely after an 1833 treaty with local Native Americans.
 The region began to be developed into towns following the opening of Northwestern University in Evanston in 1855 and the founding of Lake Forest College two years later, and the construction and launch of railroads serving the colleges and their towns.

 Electric rail lines were also run from Chicago, parallel to steam commuter lines, and streetcars flourished throughout the suburbs from Evanston on north.
 The North Shore today is noteworthy for being one of the few remaining agglomerations of streetcar suburbs in the United States.

 This area became popular with the affluent wanting to escape urban life, beginning after the Great Chicago Fire, and grew rapidly before and just after World War II with a growing Jewish population migrating out of various neighborhoods in Chicago.
-The major Jewish suburban communities include Evanston, Skokie, Glencoe, Northbrook, and Highland Park.
+The major Jewish suburban communities include Highland Park.
 Jews, however, were barred from living in Kenilworth and Lake Forest.
 The number of Jews in the north suburbs increased to 40% by the early 1960s.

 In the 1960s, most of the northern suburbs were almost entirely white.
 One informal 1967 poll suggested that of 2,000 real estate listings, only 38 (around 2%) were open to African-Americans.